1337raspberry/fretwork/README.md

 python render.py [retrival code]
 ```

-Draws one PNG graph of note density over time for a specific song, using its retrieval code from the metrics CSV.
+`render.py` draws one PNG graph of difficulty over time for a specific song, using its retrieval code from the metrics CSV.
 Make sure the header in config matches the CSV/library you are rendering from.

 **You can render several at once:**